How To Make Your Quit Smoking Resolution Stick

 Estimated reading time: 6 minutes

-It’s that time of year again, the start of a brand new year when we all vow to change our lives for the better and embrace a new and improved life, particularly after the challenges of 2020 and 2021.
+It’s that time of year again, the start of a brand new year when we all vow to change our lives for the better and embrace a new and improved life, particularly after the challenges of the last few years.
 Here we’ll give you some pointers on getting your quit smoking resolutions to stick; these principles can also be applied to other issues such as vaping, alcohol and sugar.

 The statistics expect us to fail 🙁